 Dr. Hoffman spent the following two years in a research appointment at the Albert Einstein College of Medicine, Bronx, NY, teaching and performing clinical research and laboratory research focused on surgical therapy for heart failure and valvular heart disease.
 He spent two further years as a "superfellow" at Allegheny General Hospital in Adult Cardiac Surgery and Transplantation, and at the Mayo Clinic in Rochester, Minn., in Congenital Heart Surgery and Thoracic Transplantation.

-Since 1994 he has been an attending cardiothoracic surgeon at Beth Israel Medical Center, and an Associate Professor of Cardiothoracic Surgery at Albert Einstein College of Medicine.
+Since 1994 he has been an attending cardiothoracic surgeon at Mount Sinai Beth Israel, and an Associate Professor of Cardiothoracic Surgery at Albert Einstein College of Medicine.

 Dr. Hoffman introduced use of the radial artery conduit for coronary artery bypass at Beth Israel and performs on-pump coronary bypass and beating heart surgery.
 His particular clinical interests include valvular heart disease and the surgical management of arrhythmia and heart failure.
 Dr. Hoffman has vast experience in the field of pacemaker and implantable defibrillator placement and introduced Cardiac Resynchronization Therapy at Beth Israel.
 He started Beth Israel's program for surgical treatment of atrial fibrillation using minimally invasive beating heart radiofrequency ablation in 2004, performing the first such operation in New York City.

-Dr. Wilson Ko, an attending cardiac surgeon and surgical director of the newly formed Asian Cardiovascular Center at Beth Israel Medical Center, earned his medical degree from the Chicago Medical School, where he was valedictorian.
+Dr. Wilson Ko, an attending cardiac surgeon and surgical director of the newly formed Asian Cardiovascular Center at Mount Sinai Beth Israel, earned his medical degree from the Chicago Medical School, where he was valedictorian.
 He then completed his residency in general surgery, as well as research and surgical fellowships in cardiothoracic surgery at New York Hospital-Cornell Medical Center.
 Dr. Ko is also a Professor of Surgery at New York Medical College.

 Prior to joining Beth Israel, Dr. Ko was professor and Chief of Cardiothoracic Surgery at the State University of New York - Downstate University Medical Center in Brooklyn from 2006 to 2009.
 In 2009 he became the Chairman of the Department of Cardiothoracic Surgery at St. Vincent’s Medical Center in Manhattan.